Sanger sequencing: Sequencing chemistry

 The charged reaction mixture (containing extension fragments, template DNA, and excess sequencing reagent) is conducted through a capture/purification chamber at 30 °C via a 33-Volts/cm electric field applied between capture outlet and inlet ports.
 The capture gel through which the sample is driven, consists of 40 μM of oligonucleotide (complementary to the primers) covalently bound to a polyacrylamide matrix.
-Extension fragments are immobilized by the gel matrix, and excess primer, template, free nucleotides, and salts are eluted through the capture waste port.
+Extension fragments are immobilised by the gel matrix, and excess primer, template, free nucleotides, and salts are eluted through the capture waste port.
 The capture gel is heated to 67–75 °C to release extension fragments.